NAME

 DESCRIPTION

-For more information, see: https://en.wikipedia.org/wiki/Quadratic_integer
+For more background see: https://en.wikipedia.org/wiki/Quadratic_integer and https://en.wikipedia.org/wiki/Lucas_sequence.

 SYNOPSIS